 Another bio page?
 How about some interesting bullets instead?
 EARLY/FAMILY LIFE Born in Bergen County, NJ Raised in two family businesses – a dry cleaners and an auto-repair station.
 Managed

-A proven leader and innovator, Brett’s leadership skills were tested as far back as high school and college, where he ran several groups and organizations.
-While Brett’s early career focused
+A proven leader and innovator, Brett’s leadership skills were tested as far back as high school and college, where he served as president for several extra-curricular groups and organizations.
+While

 Since 1999, Brett has led an international performance career which has included opera, theatre, jazz, film and radio.
 He continues to perform, direct and produce theatrical events.
 Specializing in character

 In 2014, the 48th annual Winter Glow Ball exceeded attendance and financial projections.
 The 49th edition is on the move again, in an effort to keep the event fresh and exciting.
 The 2015 event will be like no other in The Arc’s history.